Trismegiste/WamBundle/README.md

 I also think, like any other language, we, programmers, have some responsability to keep this knowledge alive, and the best way is to port this WAM to PHP, now.
-It's not nostalgia, it's just recollection about these pioneers of computer progamming like Von Neumann or Turing.
+It's not nostalgia, it's just recollection about these pioneers of computer programming like Von Neumann or Turing.

 ## Some notes about this translation
 I went through a lot a trouble thanks the "soft-typing" of PHP and the damned